Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 The nice property of convex function is that they have one local minima or in simple words, there is one point where the function have the minimum value.

-The last part of the equation $$  \frac{N+1}{2(N-1)} $$ is considered constant as it's not dependent on value of `K`.
+The second part of the equation $$  \frac{N+1}{2(N-1)} $$ is considered constant as it's not dependent on value of `K`.
 We can see that by plotting with and without the constant part for a given value of N. For example, for N=64, you can see the shape remains

 ![With and Without Constant](/images/post2/ecmp_analysis_fig6.png "With and Without Constant")

 the same.
-The only thing Constant part did was that it just added an offset.
+All the constant part did was that it just added an offset.
 This basically shows you that if you find a value of `K` where the function is minimized, it's going to be the same for both.
 Which from the graph, you can tell its around `K=30` for both parts.